miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Restored invisible tabletops and many absent light and lift cables.
 Added many missing inspection nodes and fixed many misplaced props.
 Fixed bad fire particle files and badly placed or flickering decals.
-Repaired clipping, holes, necks and other issues of various models.
+Repaired clipping, holes, necks and Presence hair of various models.
 Adjusted health bar frame and weapon/discpline highlight graphics.
 Increased distance in which detail models and decals will fade away.
 Hid invisible Ocean House and Grout's mansion blocks by furniture.
+Corrected many inside/outside door handles and background screen.
 Fixed three mirrored keycard backsides and centered the area icons.
 Added native widescreen support and centered tutorial popups for it.
 Corrected some areaportals in Leopold Society and Giovanni Mansion.
-Disabled low poly model LOD in engine.dll and made bump mapping on.
+Disabled low poly model LOD in engine.dll and set bump mapping on.
 Corrected mirrored crate textures and reset clothing using console.

 Sounds: